History

 Total grants made by the Foundation pass the $100-million mark

 After more than four decades of work centred on Montreal, the Foundation’s focus expanded to include all of Canada.
-We supported influential research into early childhood development the major expansion of the McCord Museum, and we granted to numerous postsecondary and health care foundations, as well as youth-serving organizations like the YMCA.
+We supported influential research into early childhood development, the major expansion of the McCord Stewart Museum, and granted to numerous postsecondary and health care foundations, as well as youth-serving organizations like the YMCA.

 Tim Brodhead becomes President